Dexter cattle: Characteristics

 Dexters can also be affected with pulmonary hypoplasia with anasarca (PHA), which is an incomplete formation of the lungs with accumulation of a serum fluid in various parts of the tissue of the foetus.
 Unlike chondrodysplasia, which has many physical signs, PHA shows no outward signs and is only detectable through DNA testing.
 As with Chondrodysplasia, PHA-affected Dexters should not be bred together.

-Originally, Dexters were typically horned, but a naturally polled strain was developed in the 1990s.

 Dexter cattle have short legs compared to other breeds; increased shortness is displayed from the knee to the fetlock.

 Dexter cattle are very hardy, efficient grazers and are able to thrive on poor land.

 Use

-The breed is suitable for beef or milk production, although individual herd owners often concentrate on growing either one or the other.

-Dexters produce a rich milk, relatively high in butterfat (4%) and the quality of the milk overall is similar to that of Jersey cattle.
-Dexters can reasonably be expected to produce 1.5 to 2.5 gal (7.6 to 9.5 L) per day.

-Beef animals in the US are expected to mature in 18–24 months and result in small cuts of high-quality, lean meat, graded US Choice, with little waste.
-The expected average dress out is 50 to 70%.
-The beef produced by Dexters is well marbled and tends to be dark.